o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github/building-linux.md

 The following instructions show how to build a *source engine* in *profile* configuration.
 Building a pre-built SDK engine is a little more complicated.
 For details, refer to the topic on [creating distributable engine builds](/docs/user-guide/build/distributable-engine) in the User Guide.

 1. (Optional) If you don't already have a package directory, create one in a writeable location.
 The following examples use the directory `$HOME/o3de-packages`.
 Alternatively, you can let the build process use the default package directory that's also used by the O3DE installer, located in `<user>\.o3de\3rdParty`.
-This can save disk space if you have multiple version of O3DE, such as an engine built from source and one or more installed versions of the engine.
+This can save disk space if you have multiple versions of O3DE, such as an engine built from source and one or more installed versions of the engine.

     ```shell
     mkdir $HOME/o3de-packages